silnrsi/font-scheherazade/documentation/source/productsite/resources.md

 This font package does not include keyboards or other software for entering text.
 To type the symbols in this font, use the keyboarding systems provided in your OS or use a separate utility.
 [Keyman](https://keyman.com/) is a cross-platform keyboarding system.

 Various other means may be available for different operating-system platforms to create additional input methods.
-Some suggestions are listed here: [Keyboard Systems Overview](https://scriptsource.org/entry/ytr8g8n6sw).

 See [Character set support](charset) for details of the Unicode characters supported by this font.